 In December 2020, the EU and the UK struck agreement on details for implementing the arrangements for Northern Ireland contained in the divorce deal.
 As part of the accord, the British government agreed to ditch a controversial plan to override parts of the original deal which would have breached international law (see above).

 Goodbye to the backstop

-The revised agreement has similarities with an original EU proposal for a Northern Ireland-only backstop — which was rejected by May's government — but is more complex, and has one key difference in that legally, Northern Ireland will be in the UK customs union.
+The revised agreement has similarities with an original EU proposal for a Northern Ireland-only backstop — which was rejected by May's government — but is more complex, and has one key difference in that legally, Northern Ireland remains in the UK customs union.

 The accord deals with the issue of Northern Irish consent for these changes: Northern Ireland's assembly will be able to decide on whether to keep the new arrangements — but only four years after the transition period.

 HOW WE GOT HERE: Brexit follows decades of UK soul-searching over Europe

 The United Kingdom's place in Europe — and vice-versa — is an issue that arguably was never properly resolved after the Second World War, and came to a head with the Brexit referendum.

 Many in the UK, especially in England, have always been sceptical of the political pan-European project revered by many on the continent.
 The antagonism towards the EU that surfaced during Margaret Thatcher's premiership in the 1980s has been followed by decades of hostile media coverage, especially in British tabloids.